philgyford/django-spectator/README.rst

 5. Do ``python setup.py publish``.

-Adding a new event type
+Adding a new Event kind
 =======================

 If it's simple (like, Gigs, Comedy, etc.) and doesn't require any specific kind of Works, then: